dockstore/dockstore-support/tooltester/README.md

 1. Run the ClientTest.createJenkinsTests (basically the sync commmand)
 1. Run the ClientTest.enqueue (basically the enqueue command)
-1. Wait until it finishes running and then run the ClientTest.report (basically the report command)
+1. Wait until it finishes running.
+Check that your S3 credentials work (using aws cli) and then run the ClientTest.report (basically the report command)

 # Master Backup
 1. Double check that aws is installed and has the correct credentials